auouymous/AU/extras/README.md

 * CRAFT [colored] inverted lamp + redstone dust TO [colored] lamp
 *
 * CRAFT [colored] flower TO dye (new dyes for black, green, brown, blue and white)
-* PLANT [colored] flower ON grass, dirt, mycellium, sand, endstone, netherrack or soul sand (podzol and red sand in 1.7.x)
+* PLANT [colored] flower ON artificial grass, grass, dirt, mycellium, sand, endstone, netherrack or soul sand (podzol and red sand in 1.7.x)
 * BONEMEAL grass TO GET [colored] flowers
 * BREAK grass plant TO GET flower seeds
 * PLANT flower seeds ON hydrated farmland (bonemeal to grow, shear to get flower, break to get seeds)